DecisiveAI/mdai-docs/src/install/aws/verify.md

 ### Step 3: Copy DNS Name from `mdai-console` LB

 [![LB DNS Name](../../media/load-balancers.png)](../../media/load-balancers.png)

+#### OPTIONAL: Use CNAME Record for Console Access

+If you'd prefer to use a custom domain to access your MDAI Console (e.g., `your-console.yourdomain.com`), you can copy the Console Load Balancer Endpoint and create a CNAME record for you host provider (e.g., `GoDaddy`).

+Once updated, you'll need to wait for the DNS mapping to resolve.

+You may also need to add an SSL Cert to create a secure connection to your app using this mechanism.

 ### Step 4: Navigate to the URL and view the console